‘Special horses do special things …’

 Despite his awkward galloping style, few thoroughbreds could match Might and Power’s sustained speed and stamina, and racing fans loved his freewheeling leader’s style.
 In 1997, after winning the Caulfield Cup by a staggering seven and a half lengths, he again led all the way to capture Australian racing’s greatest prize, the Melbourne Cup, holding at bay the valiant stayer Doriemus to triumph in one of the race’s closest finishes.
 No one expects to see another horse do this again.
 Not like Mighty.

 When he followed his astonishing Cups double with victory in the W.S.
-Cox Plate in 1998, Might and Power was the undisputed champion of the Australian turf, and one of the best horses in the world.
+Cox Plate in 1998, Might and Power was the undisputed champion of the Australasian turf, and one of the best horses in the world.